Ironman 70.3 Run Training: 10 Essential Sessions

 Cool-Down: 10 min jog

-A: Aim to include 2–3 run-specific sessions per week, balancing endurance, speed, and race-pace workouts around your bike and swim training.
+Aim to include 2–3 run-specific sessions per week, balancing endurance, speed and race-pace workouts around your bike and swim training.

-A: No, rotate through the sessions based on your training phase and goals.
-Mix endurance, tempo, and speedwork appropriately while allowing for recovery.
+No, rotate through the sessions based on your training phase and goals.
+Mix endurance, tempo and speed-work appropriately while allowing for recovery.

-Q: How important is practicing fueling during run training?
+How important is practicing fuelling during run training?

 Final Thoughts

-These 10 run sessions will develop the endurance, pacing skills, strength, and mental toughness required to crush your Ironman 70.3 race day.
-Prioritize proper fueling and hydration in every session to unlock your best performance.
+These 10 carefully designed run sessions will effectively develop your endurance, pacing skills, overall strength and mental toughness, key attributes required to confidently crush your Ironman 70.3 race day.
+Consistently prioritize proper fueling and hydration in every training session to ensure you unlock your absolute best performance on race day.

 Which of these sessions will you tackle first to power up your Ironman 70.3 training?